Shredmetal/llmtest/docs/reliability_testing/semantic_reliability.md

 ## Test Characteristics

 Each test was designed to reflect:

 - Realistic content length
 - Industry-specific terminology
 - Common formatting patterns
 - Typical validation requirements
 - Real-world edge cases
-- Claude 3.5 Sonnet was used to generate the test cases to make it more realistic
+- Claude 3.5 Sonnet was used to generate the test cases to make it more realistic, but testing was done with GPT-4o

 ## Test Results

 ### Format Compliance

 - Zero format violations across 12,000 executions
 - Consistent PASS/FAIL behaviour

 ### Cross-Platform Reliability

 - Identical behavior on Windows and Linux
 - No platform-specific issues detected

 ### Content Processing

 - Successfully handled varying content lengths
 - Maintained accuracy across different domains
 - Consistent behaviour with specialised terminology